-After more than three years of meticulous planning and consultation with museum design professionals and architects, the recently renovated barn at Historic Rock Ford was scheduled to open to the public during the summer of 2020.
-Due to the delay caused by the COVID-19 shutdown, the opening of the Gallery has been postponed.
-However, work has resumed and we expect to be able to welcome visitors to the Gallery in the Spring of 2021.
+After more than three years of meticulous planning and consultation with museum design professionals and architects, the recently renovated barn at Historic Rock Ford is scheduled to open to the public on April 13, 2021.

 The beautifully designed gallery showcases a one of a kind collection consisting of over 230 objects by Lancaster County artisans including tall case clocks, silver, furniture and portraiture created during Edward Hand’s residency in America and the period interpreted at Rock Ford (c.1765-1810).
 The grouping represents one of the largest and most significant collections of early Lancaster County decorative arts ever assembled and came to Rock Ford as a bequest from noted antiquarian John J. Snyder, Jr. The objective of the new gallery is to not only showcase the exquisite creations of Early Lancaster County craftsmen but also the diverse population that supported them.

 The donor, John J. Snyder, Jr. was an outstanding collector and scholar of early Pennsylvania decorative arts.
 A graduate of Dickinson College and a Fellow of the Winterthur Program in Early American Culture, he authored, co-authored or edited dozens of books and articles on early American architecture, furniture and clocks and was frequently called upon by some of the most prestigious American auction houses to research and authenticate pieces.
 In one very notable case, John was the key to establishing the provenance and significance of the renowned Cadwalader Easy Chair described as “one of the rarest and most remarkable examples of 18th-century furniture in existence.”
 The chair which sold at auction for a record breaking price in 1987 is now in the Philadelphia Museum of Art.